Lesia Tsurenko: 2023: First final since 2019, back to top 100, Wimbledon 4th round

-At the 2023 BNP Paribas Open she qualified for the main draw and reached the third round defeating Lin Zhu and 29th seed Donna Vekic but withdrew from her match against Aryna Sabalenka citing personal reasons.
+At the Indian Wells Open, she qualified for the main draw and reached the third round, defeating Zhu Lin and 29th seed Donna Vekić, but withdrew from her match against Aryna Sabalenka citing personal reasons.
 She explained later that she had a panic attack after speaking with the WTA CEO.
 She lost by retirement or walkover in nine of her 18 tournaments dating back to Indian Wells from the previous year.